-Dorothy Loo is an associate in the firm's Banking & Finance practice.
-She has handled transactions spanning a diverse range of industries.
-She has experience advising on various cross-border financing transactions, including asset finance and real estate finance as well as trade finance.
-In particular, Dorothy has acted for various clients in ship financing transactions with a sale-and-leaseback structure, and has acted for a Japanese investment management company in financing the acquisition of commercial property in Tokyo.
-Dorothy has also acted for a Hong Kong-based investment fund in a transaction worth USD20 million, drafting and co-ordinating the securitisation package for the transaction.
+Lim Wei-Qi, an Associate in Oon & Bazul LLP's Banking and Finance practice, has handled transactions spanning a diverse range of industries.
+He has experience advising on various cross-border financing transactions, including asset finance as well as trade and commodities finance.
+In particular, Wei-Qi has acted for various clients in ship-financing transactions and is experienced with leading completion exercises across multiple inriediations.

-Aside from transactional banking and finance work, Dorothy regularly advises both local and international clients on regulatory and compliance matters in Singapore.
-Her clients include a number of international financial institutions with a presence in Singapore, including several East Asian banks.
-Most recently, Dorothy has also advised and assisted an international bank in relation to an alleged breach of the banking laws in Singapore.
+Aside from transactional banking and finance work, Wei-Qi regularly advises both local and international clients on regulatory and compliance matters in Singapore, and his advisory work extends to the structuring of banking and financial services for international financial institutions seeking to expand their service offerings in Singapore.
+His clients include a number of international financial institutions with a presence in Singapore, including several East Asian banks.